luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 synthesizing variables only needs to read the context.

-We still haven't seen what `Context` is, and the implementation of `Context.lookup`, but before we get there, let's learn the synthesize variable typing rule.
+We still haven't seen what `Context` is, and the implementation of `Context.lookup`, but before we get there, let's learn the typing rule.

 ![Typing rule for variables](/images/11_03.png)